 Here is an example that demonstrates using logic functions.

 Jane is trying to decide what to wear to high school.
 Jane likes both John and Jim.
-If either one of them dumps their girlfriend, then Jane will put on her sexy clothes and try to reel one of them in, otherwise, she only cares if it is raining or sunny.
+If either one of them dumps their girlfriend, then Jane wants to dress to impress, otherwise she only cares if it is raining or sunny.

 Jane happens to be an Excel pro, so she decides to put her decision-making process into a spreadsheet.

 Let’s outline our logic.
 Whether or not John has a girlfriend is a completely random event – either he does (1) or he does not (0).
 This odd looking formula =1=RANDBETWEEN(0, 1) is really two.

 Excel generates the random number 0 or 1 using RANDBETWEEN(0, 1).
 Excel tests whether this number is 1 and if so, the cell will be “TRUE” meaning John has a girlfriend.